 Are you finding your Tulsa home just doesn’t feel comfortable temperature-wise in the winter?
 Is your family constantly complaining about being too cold?
-If this sounds familiar, you might not be using your system effectively.
+If this sounds familiar, you might not be using your heating system effectively.
 If you’ve noticed the words “aux heat” on your digital thermostat, this might help with your thermostat settings.
-This heat pump feature stands for auxiliary heat.
+This thermostat feature stands for auxiliary heat.

 Why Your Thermostat Shows Aux Heat

 As mentioned above, your aux heat indicator turns on when your heat pump can’t reach the ideal temperature setting.
 Aux heat offers some help for your heat pump.
 While it comes from the same source as emergency heat, it actually is designed to support your system to become more efficient as opposed to taking over completely.
 So it doesn’t cost as much to run as your emergency heat.